Deconfinement of Majorana vortex modes produces a superconducting Landau level

 The Majorana Landau level provides a realization of a flat band with extended wave functions, in which interaction effects are expected to be enhanced due to the quenching of kinetic energy.
 Interacting Majorana fermions in a Fu-Kane superconductor have been studied by placing vortices in close proximity inside a quantum dot \cite{Pik17}.
 The deconfinement transition provides a means to open up the system and obtain a fully 2D flat band with widely separated vortices.
 An intriguing topic for further research is to investigate how the exchange of vortices operates on this highly degenerate manifold.

-\emph{Acknowledgements ---} This project has received funding from the Netherlands Organization for Scientific Research (NWO/OCW) and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme.
+\emph{Acknowledgements ---} We have benefited from discussions with A. R. Akhmerov and A. Donis Vela.
+This project has received funding from the Netherlands Organization for Scientific Research (NWO/OCW) and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme.

 \makeatletter [1]{[S#1]} [1]{S#1}